Wallace Carnegie Library

 The Wallace Carnegie Library, in Wallace, Idaho, was built in 1911.
 It was listed on the National Register of Historic Places in 1981.

-It is located at 415 River St. in what is now City Park?
+It is located at 415 River St. adjacent to a small city park.

 It is a one-story brick Carnegie library built upon a high basement in English Renaissance Revival style.
 Its entrance is through a portico with Ionic columns at the top of a flight of concrete steps.